Serious plans are being drawn up to shift the Adelaide Entertainment Centre and other venues onto Park Lands.

 Perhaps someone might like to propose something different for Helen Mayo Park - something like, well, a Park?

-Notice from the picture above how little green space remains between North Terrace and the River Torrens!
+Notice from the two artworks above how little green space remains between North Terrace and the River Torrens!

 Unlike any of the other suggestions, reclaiming all of Helen Mayo Park for public access would actually be consistent with the Adelaide Park Lands Act 2005 and management plans for Park 27.